 2. How often should you water Buffalo turf?

 Typically, Buffalo grass needs little or no watering during winter months once established, once or twice per week during autumn or spring, and twice per week in the height of summer.
 If grown in full sun and while young a buffalo lawn may need an additional weekly watering.
 If you live in a cooler region with higher rainfall, your lawn will need even less watering.

 3. Does Bison Buffalo turf turn brown in winter?

 As the soil cools in autumn, Buffalo grass enters a state of slower growth as the winter month arrives.
 Although the grass may appear yellow or brown, it is typically not from disease.
 This lack of colour can remain present until spring when the weather warms.
 To avoid a brown lawn for winter, we advise ensuring your lawn is receiving adequate water (yes even in winter) and applying a good foliar fertiliser like Knife Plus will help restore leaf colour.

 4. How do you take care of Buffalo lawn?

 To achieve a healthy, happy and economical lawn your Buffalo will require regular mowing, watering, edging, and fertilising with granular fertiliser every 6 – 8 weeks in the growing months.
 You will also need to water your lawn as per our watering guide during the earlier stages of growth.
 Buffalo lawn is not as drought tolerant as other warm season grasses and as such, requires a deep root system for best results.

-6. How long until grass seed grows in Australia?
+5. How long until shredded grass (aka stolons or runners) grows in Australia?

 Due to environmental variables, every lawn is slightly different.
-But, as a rule of thumb, your seeded lawn should take around eight weeks to establish.
+But, as a rule of thumb, your shredded lawn should take around eight weeks to cover and further 4 – 6 weeks to establish.